serenanubi/Dotfiles/README.md

 Select the Solarized Dark or Light colorscheme.

-Fix bug with iTerm solarized colorscheme where some text is the same as the background:
+**Fix bug with iTerm solarized colorscheme where some text is the same as the background**

-In the colors tab, change the color for 'Bright Black' in ANSI Colors to a different color.
+In the colors tab, use the slider to slightly raise the contrast until text is visible.
-(I recommend #4D4D4D)

 Updating
 --------